Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Experiments

-\paragraph{Image Corrupting Strategy for ResNet-50.} In Table~\ref{tab: image corrupting strategy}, we demonstrate that it is crucial to use the generator with a trainable BEiT to corrupt images in order to successfully pre-train CNN with the proposed \CIM{}.
-We experiment with another generative visual pretext task for ResNet-50 pre-training, \ie, using 50\% random erasing~\cite{RandomErasing} to corrupt the input image, and the model is required to recover the erased pixels based on the visible context.
-We find this pretext task fails to transfer.
+\paragraph{Image Corrupting Strategy.} We find that it is crucial to use a generator with a small trainable BEiT to corrupt images in order to successfully pre-train CNN with the proposed \CIM{}.
+We experiment with another generative visual pretext task for ResNet-50 pre-training, \ie, using 50\% random erasing~\citep{RandomErasing} to corrupt the input image, and the model is required to recover the erased pixels based on the visible context.
+We find this pretext task fails to transfer well.
+A parallel work~\citet{tian2022beyond} also finds that only using hand-crafted transformations to corrupt images is not quite satisfactory in generative visual pre-training of ViT.

+\paragraph{Scaling \CIM{} to Larger CNNs.} We study the scaling behavior of our \CIM{} to larger CNNs.
+We choose two popular architectures in self-supervised learning literature: ResNet-50x2 and ResNet-50x4 (with width multipliers of 2x and 4x of vanilla ResNet-50, respectively), and study the end-to-end fine-tuning performance on ImageNet-1K in Table~\ref{tab: larger cnn}.
+We use an improved training recipe following~\citet{DeiT, RSB}, therefore our from scratch and SimCLR baselines are much higher ($\sim$2 points higher) than the original results in~\citet{SimCLR}.

+Notice that it is non-trivial to pre-train those large CNNs (\eg, ResNet-50x4 is 14 times bigger than ResNet-50 in \#params).
+Under the end-to-end fine-tuning protocol, \CIM{} is better than the recent MIM-based approach SimMIM and competitive with the representative Siamese model SimCLR.

+\paragraph{Scaling \CIM{} to Larger ViT.} We study the scaling behavior of our \CIM{} to ViT-Large in Table~\ref{tab: larger vit}.
+Indeed, our approach can give ViT-Large a better initialization compared with the random initialization, and can also achieve better performance than MoCo-v3 that based on the canonical Siamese framework.
+Meanwhile, \CIM{} still lags behind the MIM-based BEiT.
+Nevertheless, we believe \CIM{} can serve as a promising starting point for exploring unified visual pre-training of various architectures.

-The image corrupting process of \CIM{} still has room for improvement.
-For example, the image tokenizer encoder-decoder pair plays an essential role in the image generation process, which determines the characteristics and styles of the corrupted image distribution.
-Therefore it has a big impact on the representation quality of the enhancer.
-In this paper, we directly use the same image tokenizer as BEiT for a fair and clear comparison with recent works.
-Meanwhile, we believe other image tokenizers, such as~\cite{VQGAN, PeCo, ViT-VQGAN}, deserve an in-depth study for \CIM{} pre-training in the future.
+\paragraph{Limitation and Discussion.} The image corrupting process of \CIM{} still has a large room for improvement, which determines the characteristics and styles of the corrupted image distribution.

+The tokenizer we currently use is essentially a large CNN and adds nontrivial overhead during pre-training, \ie, the wall-clock time of 1-epoch training is about $2 \times$ of BEiT.
+Other image tokenizers, such as ViT-VQGAN~\citep{ViT-VQGAN}, which report much higher throughput and better generation quality, deserve an in-depth study for \CIM{} pre-training in the future.